 The history of the banyan tree in Hawaii, albeit relatively brief, is full of interesting anecdotes and stories involving some of the most significant historical figures of the modern age.And although the banyan tree has become a common feature of Hawaii’s landscape, it is not native to the islands.
 Their canopies are vast, and seem to drip roots to the ground below.
 Kids love to swing from those roots, and to climb among nooks and crannies of intricately intertwined trunks.

-The first such tree in Hawaii was the now-famous Lahaina Banyan planted on Maui in April, 1873.
-The banyan is native to India, and the Lahaina Banyan was presented to Maui Sherriff William Owen Smith by missionaries from India.
+The now-famous Lahaina Banyan, which was planted on Maui in April 1873, was the first of its kind in Hawaii.
+Native to India, the Lahaina Banyan was given to Maui Sherriff William Owen Smith by missionaries from India.
 He planted it to commemorate the 50th anniversary of the first Protestant mission to Lahaina.
 The Lahaina Banyan is now the oldest banyan in Hawaii, and one of the oldest in the United States.

 Because of Baynan Drive’s location on the Hilo coastline, some trees were lost to tsunamis that devastated Hilo.
 Remarkably, however, 50 of the expansive trees remain.